 Borderlands 2 PS Vita Only Supports 2-Player Co-op, Decision Was Made Late in Development

-We’re just a short time away from being able to get Borderlands 2 for PS Vita when it releases on May 13th (the PS Vita Bundle is out May 6th).
+We’re just a short time away from being able to get Borderlands 2 for PS Vita when it releases on May 13th.
 Giving us a bit more information about the game is the PS Blog, who went hands-on with Borderlands 2, revealing that co-op will only support up to 2 players, rather than 4:

 We checked in with the SCEA Third Party Production team, who confirmed that while they strived to include four-player co-op in the game, they made a decision late in their development cycle to focus on providing the best two-player-only co-op experience possible.
 As a result, the maximum co-operative player count for Borderlands 2 on PS Vita is capped at two.